 Van Pelt = Sharona (the lesser assistant who eventually dates the dim-witted sidekick).

 Both TV serials have an episode involving a parachute blunder.
-Both TV serials have an episode where the detective is blind.
+Both serials have an episode where the detective is blind.
 I won’t tell you which episodes because it would spoil the surprise.
 Still, fans of The Mentalist can hardly say that the blind connection was a coincidence.
-As for the M connection, these TV serials are the ultimate murder mysteries whose content is embodied by the M in the titles.
+As for the M connection, these serials are the ultimate murder mysteries whose content is embodied by the M in the titles.

 As for the above photo, Psych and Monk have episodes about murdered food critics.
 As for other similarities, there are episodes about retirement homes, fake aliens, daredevils and murdered models.
 After Psych came to an end, people wished that there could be a TV movie which allows a Monk crossover.

 I asked Kelly Metzger about the remnant of a deleted scene that can still be seen in an episode of Psych titled Not Even Close…Encounters.
 She said: “Oh, I ran up to the main black guy and asked him if he was LeVar Burton.
 But when I watched the show, it looked like that little moment was cut.”

 * Intriguingly, this is the same premise as Life and Endgame.